 Contributions

-This work introduces a new infrastructure for DVCS monitoring and awareness that can gather information on DVCS repositories, consolidate this information and provide a series of extensible visualizations to the user.
+This work introduces a new infrastructure for DVCS monitoring and awareness that can gather information from DVCS repositories, consolidate this information and provide a series of extensible visualizations to the user.
 These visualizations can help administrators and developers in knowing who the participating peers in a project are and how they depend upon each other.
 The infrastructure also opens new research possibilities to enhance the existing visualizations and provide new ones.
 The information that is gathered can be increased and used to mine information in the repositories and thus uncovering usage patterns or presenting metrics.

 Organization

-Besides this introduction, this work is organized in four other chapters. <Chapter 2> presents some introductory topics regarding DVCSs.
+Besides this introduction, this work is organized in four other chapters. <Chapter 2> presents some introductory topics regarding DVCS.
 It contrasts DVCS usage against CVCS.
-It also explains the concept of branches and how they are used in DVCSs.
-Lastly, it outlines the related work for this work, ranging from commit visualization approaches, to approaches that provide awareness of concurrent changes, and finally to approaches that focus on repository visualization.
+It also explains the concept of branches and how they are used in DVCS.
+Lastly, it presents the related work, which include commit visualization approaches, approaches that provide awareness of concurrent changes, and approaches that focus on repository visualization.

 <Chapter 3> presents the approach, named DyeVC.
 This chapter describes how DVCS information is gathered and structured.
 Then it outlines the existing visualizations in a hierarchical way, discussing the level of detail included in each one, over the example introduced in Figure 1.
-It also discusses the algorithm used in information gathering, which is in the heart of the process that discovers related peers, dependencies and work in progress.
-Furthermore, it presents the technologies involved in the implementation.
-Finally, it shows a typical usage of the approach, describing our prototype and the first steps needed to use it.
+It also discusses the algorithm used in information gathering, which is in the heart of the process that discovers related peers, dependencies, and work in progress.
+Furthermore, it presents the technologies used in the implementation.
+Finally, it shows a typical usage scenario of DyeVC, describing its prototype and the first steps needed to use it.

 <Chapter 4> describes the evaluation performed on the usage of DyeVC to provide awareness over an open source project that uses DVCS.
 Next, the scalability of the approach is evaluated, presenting the factors that may affect the capability of using DyeVC.
 Lastly, it presents some threats to the validity of the performed evaluation.